 Disclaimer: all content within the Startup Ecosystem Summary and Editor’s Guide sections is written by and reflects the personal perspective of the guest editor.
 The guest editor is not responsible for content within the Country Snapshot and Community sections, as much of this content is compiled from external sources and does not necessarily reflect the guest editor’s view.

-Portugal has become a highlight in the European tech scene over the last few years having produced companies such as Farfetch, Outsystems, Talkdesk, Feedzai, Unbabel and many others that became unicorns or highly successful at a global scale – many of which are Portuguese-American companies.
-While the ecosystem is small and still fairly immature, the talent pool is high and growing with talent pouring in from all over the world over the last 5 years.
+Portugal has become a highlight in the European tech scene over the last few years having produced unicorns such as Farfetch, Outsystems, Talkdesk, Feedzai, Anchorage, Remote and Sword Health and many others highly successful at a global scale – many of which are Portuguese-American companies.
+While the ecosystem is small, the talent pool is high and growing with talent pouring in from all over the world over the last 5 years.
 On the investment side, the emergence of a few private funds (notably Indico and Armilar) with experienced VC partners in 2019 has changed the prospects of this emerging part of Europe and all major VC funds from Europe and occasionally the US visit the market regularly.
 The annual presence of Web Summit and a deep while small pool of talented engineers with a global mindset has also helped and the country is also currently a huge magnet for tech talent and investors from all over the world, particularly in the web3space.

 The success stories and great quality of life in this small country have been proving to be a magnet for foreign founders to relocate and also for more locals to try their luck at launching a new successful tech company.
-With upcoming potential exits of a number of local companies doing well globally, expect capital to flow back into the system complementing the current established venture capital firms Indico (early stage) and Armilar (tech transfer).
+With upcoming potential exits of a number of local companies doing well globally, expect capital to flow back into the system complementing the current well established local venture capital firms.
 Time is on the side of Portugal, as founders become more mature and hype gives way to consistency as time goes by.